Brussels: Sports

 Sport in Brussels is under the responsibility of the Communities.
 The Administration de l'Éducation Physique et du Sport (ADEPS) is responsible for recognising the various French-speaking sports federations and also runs three sports centres in the Brussels-Capital Region.
 Its Dutch-speaking counterpart is Sport Vlaanderen (formerly called BLOSO).

 The King Baudouin Stadium (formerly the Heysel Stadium) is the largest in the country and home to the national teams in football and rugby union.
 It hosted the final of the 1972 UEFA European Football Championship, and the opening game of the 2000 edition.
 Several European club finals have been held at the ground, including the 1985 European Cup Final which saw 39 deaths due to hooliganism and structural collapse.
 The King Baudouin Stadium is also home of the annual Memorial Van Damme athletics event, Belgium's foremost track and field competition, which is part of the Diamond League.
 Other important athletics events are the Brussels Marathon and the 20 km of Brussels, an annual run with 30,000 participants.

+Football

+R.S.C.
+Anderlecht, based in the Constant Vanden Stock Stadium in Anderlecht, is the most successful Belgian football club in the Belgian Pro League, with 34 titles.
+It has also won the most major European tournaments for a Belgian side, with 6 European titles.
+Brussels is also home to Union Saint-Gilloise, the most successful Belgian club before World War II, with 11 titles.
+The club was founded in Saint-Gilles but is based in nearby Forest, and plays in the Belgian Pro League.
+Racing White Daring Molenbeek, based in Molenbeek-Saint-Jean, and often referred to as RWDM, is a very popular football club that, since 2023, is back playing in the Belgian Pro League.